Try Edible Flowers in Your Next Culinary Creation.

 Benefits: Relaxing.
 Some research has suggested that hibiscus may help with reducing blood pressure and cholesterol levels.
 If you have blood pressure issues, consult with your doctor before consuming large quantities of Hibiscus.

 Cautions: Use sparingly.
-ONLY USE the edible variety of Hibiscus known as Hibiscus Sabdariffa (Roselle) not to be confused with the many ornamentals out there.
+ONLY USE the edible variety of Hibiscus known as “Hibiscus Sabdariffa (Roselle) not to be confused with the many ornamentals out there.

 7. Lavender

 Lavender is a woody, floral herb from the mint family.
-There are many varieties but the most popular for cooking is English lavender.
+There are many varieties but the most popular for cooking is “English Lavender” and “Munstead Lavender”.
 It has a multitude of tiny flowers on each stem and is the most fragrant as well as flavorful.
 It goes great with chocolate, citrus, and berries.
-It also can be paired with savory herbs such as rosemary, sage and thyme.
+It can also be paired with savory herbs such as rosemary, sage and thyme.

-Color: Various shades of violet and purple
+Color: Various shades of violet and purple.

 Parts: Flowers.
 When cooking, use either English or Munstead Lavender.